fzakaria/fzakaria.com/_posts/2026-07-30-nix-finally-has-a-source-bootstrapped-openjdk.md

 > **Note**
 > Interestingly, the bootstrap build for JDK has `rustc` in its closure: IcedTea 8 wants GTK 2, which wants its own Mesa, which wants `rust-bindgen` 😱
 {: .alert .alert-note }

+The fact that Nix can now build OpenJDK from source is thanks to the amazing work done by Guix developers.

 What started off as a fun _art project_, started during [TacoSprint 2026](https://tacosprint.org/), has now found relevance to those interested in bootstraping and reproducible builds.